 How will Kyleena change my periods?

 For the first 3 to 6 months, your period may become irregular and the number of bleeding days may increase.
 You may also have frequent spotting or light bleeding.
 Some women have heavy bleeding during this time.
+You may also have cramping during the first few weeks.
 After you have used Kyleena for a while, the number of bleeding and spotting days is likely to lessen.
 For some women, periods will stop altogether.
 When Kyleena is removed, your menstrual periods should return.

 Is it safe to breastfeed while using Kyleena?

-You may use Kyleena when you are breastfeeding if more than 6 weeks have passed since you had your baby.
-If you are breastfeeding, Kyleena is not likely to affect the quality or amount of your breast milk or the health of your nursing baby.
-However, isolated cases of decreased milk production have been reported among women using progestin-only birth control pills.
-The risk of Kyleena becoming attached to (embedded) or going through the wall of the uterus is increased when Kyleena is placed in breastfeeding women.
+You may use Kyleena when you are breastfeeding..
+Kyleena is not likely to affect the quality or amount of your breast milk or the health of your nursing baby.
+However, isolated cases of decreased milk production have been reported.
+The risk of Kyleena going into the wall of the uterus (becoming embedded) or going through the wall of the uterus is increased if Kyleena is inserted while you are breastfeeding.

 Will Kyleena interfere with sexual intercourse?